 Only the Hiplok DX1000 is heavier.

 So, you’d imagine that carrying it around is going to be a proper pain.
-However, unlike the other big angle grinder resistant locks, the Abus Super Extreme 2500, comes with a proper plastic frame mount!
+However, unlike many of the other big angle grinder resistant locks, the Abus Super Extreme 2500, comes with a proper plastic frame mount!

 Abus USH-2500 frame mount is designed for the Super Extreme 2500